Sine Wave

 The block generates a real sinusoidal signal when you set the Output

-complexity parameter to Real
+complexity parameter to Real.
+The real

 sinusoidal output is defined by an expression of the type